BigWigsMods/packager/README.md

 keywords and are used to conditionally run a block of code based on the build type with the use of comments.

-Everything between `@do-not-package@` and `@end-do-not-package@`, including the tags themselves, will be removed from the file.
-This may cause line numbers of subsequent lines to change.
+`@do-not-package@` and `@end-do-not-package@` are a bit special.
+Everything between the tags, including the tags themselves, will be removed from the file.
+This will cause the line numbers of subsequent lines to change, which can result in bug report line numbers not matching the source code.
 The typical usage is at the end of Lua files surrounding debugging functions and other code that end users should never see or execute.

 ### In Lua files